 Remember, you can always pay your account balance in full to avoid paying interest on your credit card.
 This step instantly boosts the value of your rewards.

 Add up the total rewards you’ve earned.
 Make sure you’re comparing rewards and fees over the same time period.
-If you’re using the last 12 months of credit card fees and interest, then you should only consider the rewards you’ve earned over the last 12 months.
+If you’re using the past 12 months of credit card fees and interest, then you should consider only the rewards you’ve earned over the past 12 months.
 Check your credit card statement to see how many rewards you’ve earned.

 Calculate the redemption rate for your rewards.
 The next step is to figure out what rewards are worth.
 You’ll need to calculate the rewards value by dividing the amount of rewards by the redemption value.
 You can usually get this information from your credit card issuer’s rewards portal.
 If a $500 airline ticket is 50,000 points, then your rewards are worth a penny each.